fox2k06/logflag/README.md

 This adds a `-log` multivalue flag to your command line with the following possible values:

-- debug, info, warn, error, fatal: logging level
+- trace, debug, info, warn, error, fatal: logging level
 - color: force logrus to color output (text formatter)
 - nocolor: force logrus NOT to color output (text formatter)
 - json : use `logrus.JSONFormatter` to output logs in `JSON` format